krateoplatformops/github-provider-kog-chart/README.md

 ### Resource examples

 You can find example resources for each supported resource type in the `/samples` folder of the chart.
+These examples Custom Resources (CRs) shows every possible field that can be set in the resource.

 ## Authentication